 Reason to visit: Historic location, relatively affordable, less crowded than elsewhere.

-Recommended tour: Discover Poznan with a walking tour.
+Recommended tour: Discover Poznan with a walking tour of the Old Town.

 Specialities: Piernik, fried carp, pierogies, St Martin croissant.